 Many of these situations are manifestly unfair however our work accident solicitors can redress the balance and ensure that you receive a full settlement for your claim.
 We operate using the no win no fee* scheme.
 If you require advice on work accident compensation claims just call the helpline or email our offices, our advice is free and there is no further obligation to proceed.
 We are aware that some employees are reluctant to claim for accidents they have suffered at work as they feel that it may prejudice their work position - contact us we can help.

 Employers owe their employees a duty of care and must minimise the chances of work-related accidents by the use of risk assessments and implementation of a safe system of work.
-In order to succeed in a work injury compensation claim for employers negligence it is necessary for work accident solicitors to prove the following four elements:-
+In order to succeed in a compensation claim for employers negligence it is necessary for work accident solicitors to prove the following four elements:-

 Statutes have been enacted to help ensure a safe working environment for employees.
 Two of the most important pieces of legislation are the Factories Act 1961 and the Health and Safety at Work Act 1974.
 Both set forth stringent requirements for a safe and healthy working environment.
 Under the mandates of this legislation, an employer has a duty to provide: